Tue 26 May: lunch open, dinner closed for the monthly kitchen deep clean & staff training.

 Choose the cuisine ratio

-Telugu / Hyderabadi-Muslim / North Indian - most receptions blend all three.
-Pick a primary tradition for the main course; we balance the supporting dishes around it so the menu reads coherent rather than buffet-of-everything.
+Telugu, Hyderabadi-Muslim and North Indian - most receptions blend all three.
+Pick a primary tradition for the main course and we build the supporting dishes around it, so the menu hangs together instead of feeling like a bit of everything.

 6. 6